mundorum/oid/_pages/web/home.md

 The `button-oid` publishes a topic `show/message` and the message `I am a terrible dinosaur!` when the button is clicked.
 The `lively-talk-oid` subscribes to the `show/message` message, i.e., it receives the message whenever it is published on the bus.
 The `show/message` message is mapped to the internal `display` notice that has an associated action of showing the received message.

+### Playground Editor

-You can also try by yourself in a complete experimentation setup that we call [Playground Editor](https://harena-lab.github.io/harena-docs/js/harena/dccs/playground/).
-The parts of this Playground are further presented.
-After rendering the button, you can click on the button and the message published is presented in the panel `Messages`.
+You can also try by yourself in a complete experimentation setup that we call [Playground Editor](https://mundorum.github.io/oid/oid/playground/editor/).
+You can write complete Oid compositions, render them and track the messages sent in the Bus.

 ### Multiple publications and subscriptions